 In cases where prior notification is required, foreign investors may submit prior notification up to six months before planned investment transaction dates.
 In practice, however, they may communicate with the authorities (the Ministry of Finance and other ministries responsible for relevant business sectors) before or after official prior notification for individual inquiries regarding the system, including how to fill the notification form and whether prior notification is required.
 Regarding investment transactions that have a risk of impairing national security, etc., the authorities may check facts about the details of their transactions in order to ascertain the actual situation for appropriate screening.

 During such communications with the authorities, foreign investors may withdraw their prior notification and cancel their planned investment transactions or revise their notification for resubmission.

-The numbers of prior notification withdrawals in recent years are as follows:
+The numbers of withdrawals in recent years are as follows.
+The number of withdrawals is not included in the number of prior notifications: